SeijiNoda/PinEarth/backend/README.md

 # ASP.NET PinEarth server
-> A ASP.NET project for demonstrating the use of the framework, interacting with the [frontend](../frontend)'s application.
+> An ASP.NET project for demonstrating the use of the framework, interacting with the [frontend](../frontend)'s application.

 ## Getting Started
 To run API command